dwfaustin/MMM-YoctoPuceTemp/README.md

    cd ~/MagicMirror/modules
    git clone https://github.com/dwfaustin/MMM-YoctoPuceTemp.git

 ## Add Module to MagicMirror/config/config.js

 	{
 	    module: "MMM-YoctoPuceTemp",
 	    position: "top_right", // You can adjust the position
 	    config: {
 	        updateInterval: 60000 // Optional, default update interval is 60 seconds }
 	},

 ## Customize the CSS (Optional)
-If you want to customize the appearance, modify MMM-YoctoPuceTemp.css
+If you want to customize the appearance, modify MMM-YoctoPuceTemp.css:

 	.MMM-YoctoPuceTemp div {
 	    font-size: 1.2em;
 	    margin-bottom: 10px;
 	}

-##Usage
+## Usage

 The module will fetch data from the YoctoPuce API URL provided in the configuration file.
 Make sure to adjust the apiUrl setting in MMM-YoctoPuceTemp.js if necessary.
 By default, the apiUrl points to example: http://<IPAddressOfYourYoctoPuceDevice>:<port>/api.
 Or you can use the full api link that includes the serial number e.g. http://ipaddress:port/bySerial/<ReplaceWithYourSerialNumber>/api